matteogobbi/MGSpotyViewController/README.md

 The other thing to configure is the `tableView`.
 The `tableView` is already in the `MGSpotyViewController`, you have just to override the `UITableViewDelegate` and `UITableViewDatasource` methods.

-You have just to <b>remember that the section 0 is reserved, so you have to return 1 section in more and managing only your section (section > 0).
-For section 0, you should call the superclass method</b>, like in the example below:
+You have just to <b>remember that the section 0 is reserved, so you have to return 1 section in more and managing only your sections (section > 0)</b>:

 ``` objective-c
     #pragma mark - UITableView Delegate & Datasource